sidgod27/AQI-Hypothesis-Testing/README.md

 Hypotheses:

-Null: Mean AQI in New York ≥ Ohio
+Null hypothesis : Mean AQI in New York ≥ Ohio

-Alternative: Mean AQI in New York < Ohio
+Alternative hypothesis : Mean AQI in New York < Ohio

 Methodology:
 Conducted a one-sided Welch’s t-test (equal_var=False) at α=0.05